Introduction

 A Basic Counter App

 The easiest way to learn about Maycoon is to start studying some examples.
-In this Tutorial we will find out how to create a basic counter App with increase and decrease buttons, as well as a text widget.
+In this Tutorial we will find out how to create a basic counter App with increase and decrease buttons, as well as a text widget to display the count.

 Setup